mauroboffardi/decathlon/README.md

 - [X] Probably define an interface common to Meters Centimeters and Seconds
 - [] make constructor of PerformanceImpl protected, and use Reflections in test to access it
 - [] fine-tune calculation of points for improved precision.
-- [] Distinguish between Male/female Calendars for events and label for sprint (110m/100m)
+- [] Distinguish between Male/female Calendars for events
+- [X] Distinguish between 110m/100m
 - [] Check string length in DB layer
 - [] Rationalize events in their own table?
 In general is better practice, in this case seems overengeneering because, well, decathlon will always remain with 10 events :)
 - [] Better handling of log files